How to celebrate Dong Zhi 2025 in Singapore? 冬至 what to eat & do guide

 What is Dong Zhi?

-Dong Zhi (冬至), also known as the Winter Solstice Festival, is primarily a Chinese traditional festival.
-It is often regarded as the most important festival in the winter season.
+Dong Zhi (冬至), also known as the Winter Solstice Festival, is a significant traditional Chinese festival and is often considered the most important celebration of the winter season.

-Dong Zhi is the 22nd solar term (节气) in lunar calendar and is the first formally formulated solar term.
-There are 12 major solar terms and 12 minor solar terms.
-It usually falls between the 21st to 23rd of December in the Gregorian calendar.
-The other commonly celebrated solar terms include Li Chun (立春).
+Dong Zhi marks the 22nd solar term (节气) in the lunar calendar and is the first solar term to be formally defined.
+There are 12 major solar terms and 12 minor solar terms in total.
+It typically occurs between 21st and 23rd December in the Gregorian calendar.
+Other commonly celebrated solar terms include Li Chun (立春), which marks the beginning of spring.

 Importance or significance Dong Zhi